0m3gaC0d3/jwt-rest-api-skeleton/README.md

 ## Application workflow / design

 This framework uses the [ADR](https://wikipedia.org/wiki/Action%E2%80%93domain%E2%80%93responder) pattern to provide API endpoints.
 This means: each endpoint and HTTP method results in a single action file.

 The framework provides an easy workflow to create robust and scalable REST-APIs (There is even GraphQL support).

 Almost every part of the framework is extendable by using symfony events, service decoration or middlewares.

 ### Http kernel

-For each HTTP based request the HTTTP-Kernel is used to bootstrap the application. it provides DI, the underlaying slim framework and route configurations.
+For each HTTP based request the HTTP-Kernel is used to bootstrap the application. it provides DI, the underlying slim framework and route configurations.

 ### CLI kernel

 The CLI-Kernel is used to bootstrap symfony commands or testing frameworks.
 It bootstraps the application without the HTTP components (Slim, Routes, etc.).

 ## Setup